How to Build a Résumé Website that Employers Will Love

 • Establishing yourself as a professional consultant in your field

-• Establishing your online presence
+• Building your online presence

 That said, résumé websites are especially useful for creative professionals (like actors, musicians, photographers and writers) and all sorts of freelancers, as it helps them effectively market their technical skills and showcase their work to potential employers.